semrush/intergalactic/website/docs/components/inline-edit/inline-edit.md

 ![](static/inline-edit.png)

 The placeholder's color aligns with that of a typical input element, using the `--text-placeholder` token.
-The text and icon have one clickable zone.
+The text and icon share a single clickable zone.

 ## Interaction